wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 * A source name, for example, `host-1`
 * 0 or more point tags (key value pairs), for example, `env=prod dc=Oregon`

 A `join()` operation views every time series as a row in a table that has a column for each metadata value.
+In this model, we use a separate table for each metric name.

+### Sample Time-Series Tables

+Suppose you are running services on several sources, and you want to use a Wavefront `join()` to correlate the CPU load with the number of service requests per second on each source.
+You identify the time series you want to correlate, and refer to them using the ts() expressions `ts(cpu.load)` and `ts(request.rate)`.
+Each ts() expression stands for a group of time series with different sources and point-tag values, and you want to use `join()` to identify any pairs of series that both flow from the same source, and share certain point-tag values.

-We have a separate table for each metric name.
-The following table shows 6 time series for a metric called `cpu.load`. (**Note:** The doc shows row indicators like _L1_ so we can refer to specific time series in later examples.
+We represent the time series for each metric as rows in separate tables, which we will use for the various `join()` examples on this page. (**Note:** The doc uses row indicators like _L1_ so we can refer to specific time series in later examples.
 They're not part of the data!)

+The first table shows 6 time series that are described by `ts(cpu.load)`.
+Each series is a unique combination of metric name, source, and values for point tags `env` and `dc`:

 <table id = "left-hand-table" width="100%">
 <colgroup>